oasis-open/openc2-iosacl-adapter/README.md

 The openc2-iosacl-adapter is a software tool (Proof of Concept) written in R for parsing, translating, and executing OpenC2 commands to CISCO devices running IOS (Internetwork Operating System) and support Access Control Lists (ACL).
 All the activity, response codes and messages are stored into a database.

-The repository contains source code (multiple interdependent R files) [here](https://github.com/oasis-open/openc2-iosacl-adapter/tree/master/code), sample actuator/consumer schema and recommended information for inclusion [here](https://github.com/oasis-open/openc2-iosacl-adapter/tree/master/sample-actuator-information-file), OpenC2 sample commands for experimentation [here](https://github.com/oasis-open/openc2-iosacl-adapter/tree/master/sample-openc2-slpf-commands) and [here](https://github.com/oasis-open/openc2-iosacl-adapter/tree/master/sample-openc2-slpf-commands-for-terminal-use), and some other folders containing Cisco-related details to assist in the configuration of the actuator.
+The repository contains source code (multiple interdependent R files) [here](https://github.com/oasis-open/openc2-iosacl-adapter/tree/master/code), a sample actuator (consumer) schema/strucure file with recommended information for inclusion [here](https://github.com/oasis-open/openc2-iosacl-adapter/tree/master/sample-actuator-information-file), OpenC2 sample commands for experimentation [here](https://github.com/oasis-open/openc2-iosacl-adapter/tree/master/sample-openc2-slpf-commands) and [here](https://github.com/oasis-open/openc2-iosacl-adapter/tree/master/sample-openc2-slpf-commands-for-terminal-use), and some other folders containing Cisco-related details to assist in the configuration of the actuator.
 The tool can be used as a command-line tool or as a R library which can be included in other applications.

+### Conformance

+The openc2-iosacl-adapter conforms with the [OpenC2 Language Specification v1.0](https://docs.oasis-open.org/openc2/oc2ls/v1.0/cs01/oc2ls-v1.0-cs01.pdf) and the [Stateless Packet Filtering Specification (SLPF) v1.0](https://docs.oasis-open.org/openc2/oc2slpf/v1.0/cs01/oc2slpf-v1.0-cs01.pdf)

 ### Quickstart